Grand Canyon NP: 7 Top North Rim Day Hikes To Explore

 In: Trail Notes

 Over five million people see the one mile (1.6km) Grand Canyon each year.
 Most of them see it from their car at overlooks along the South Rim (this includes Grand Canyon Village.
 Hermits Rest, and Desert View).
 A much smaller number of people see the canyon from the North, which lies approximately 10mi (16km) across the canyon from the South Rim.
-Exploring North Rim presents an amazing opportunity to get a way from the crowds and experience Grand Canyon in a whole new way.
-Taking the time and the effort, the North Rim offers a much different take on the big ditch.
+So, is hiking North Rim really worth it?
+In my opinion, yes!
+Exploring North Rim presents an amazing opportunity to get away from the crowds and experience Grand Canyon in a whole new way.
+Taking the time and effort, the North Rim offers a much different take on the big ditch.

-Cliff Springs Trail (easy).
-A short but fascinating walk below the rim of Walhall Plateu.
+Cliff Springs Trail is an easy short but fascinating walk below the rim of Walhall Plateu.
 The trail is a fine, albeit brief, introduction to the plate and rim environments of the Grand Canyon’s North Rim.
 Distant views, a well-preserved Ancestral pueblo granary, and a dripping spring hidden in an alcove beneath the rim offer a rewarding diversion fro North Rim visitors budgeting their time and energy.
 Entire distance out and back is 2 miles.

-North Kaibab Trail – Ribbon Falls (strenuous).
-The North Kaibab Trail is the North Rim’s only maintained trail, lying within the frequently patrolled Corridor Zone of the park.
+North Kaibab Trail – Ribbon Falls is a strenuous trail and North Rim’s only maintained trail, lying within the frequently patrolled Corridor Zone of the park.
 Unlike many of the Grand Canyon’ trails that follow the path of least resistance in search of breaks in the cliff bands, this straightforward trail forges its way through the canyon’s obstructions.

 More information and the latest updates, please visit NPS website.